 When your dogs get loose and try to tackle a big shark, does it matter whose fault it is?

-First of all, we don't condone letting your dogs get in the water with a top level saltwater predator in any way.
-Sometimes pets get overly excited, and sometimes their handler never really has control over them anyway.
+First of all, we don't condone letting your dogs get in the water with a top-level saltwater predator in any way.
+Sometimes pets get overly excited when their handlers don't have any control over them.

 In this video, a woman can be heard yelling, trying to get this "pack" out of the water as a rather large shark (possibly a bull shark) swims excitedly around them.

 Are these dogs really chasing the shark?
-Because it certainly looks that way.
-Or is the shark really trying to eat any of these dogs?
-Because that looks like it could be the case as well.
+It certainly looks that way.
+Or, is the shark really trying to eat any of these dogs?

 Here's what it looks like when four dogs get in the water and start playing with one of the ocean's most feared predators.

 Getting your animals under control is a part and parcel of basic obedience, but once they are outside with a distraction like this, anything can happen.
 This is why it's a good idea to keep your animals on a leash as much as possible.